fpapai/reactivetest/Readme.md

 https://plugins.gradle.org/search?term=com.palantir.docker

 It requires local docker CLI.
-It can add local or remote repository.
+It can add to local or remote docker repository.

 Todo, test authentication of pushed to Artifactory.